FAQs

 - Drain all the water from the tub.

-- Clean the shell if needed.
+- Clean the interior if needed.

 - Balance the chemicals as if it’s brand new.